 I have heard complaints that some people don’t want low-micron filters because they clog up frequently.
 If the filter clogs up, it means that the filter is doing its job.
 The gunk that caused the clog isn’t in your storage tank.
 If your filter clogs too quickly it means that you are putting lots of gunk-filled water into your filter.

 Other people obsess about the NSF (National Sanitation Foundation) rating of the carbon filters.
 NSF class I removes the most chlorine from the water, and NSF class II removes less chlorine from the water.
 Both greatly improve the taste of the water.
 As you can imagine NSF class I filters cost more than NSF class II filters.

 Conclusion: We like our RV Water Treatment system, and it does improve the water.
 Softness is apparent as is the good taste.

-Remarks: We purchased all of the components and received no compensation for this review.
+Remarks: We purchased all of the components for our RV water treatment system and received no compensation for this article.
 All the components are available for open purchase.